kiwi-ng

 --profile=<name>

 Select profile to use.
 The specified profile must be part of the XML description.
-The option can be specified multiple times to allow using a combination of profiles.
+The option can be specified multiple times to allow a combination of profiles.

 --shared-cache-dir=<directory>